 Failed login attempts result from someone entering the wrong login credentials at the login page.
 This can be either the wrong username, password, or both.
 Failed login attempts fall into two categories – a user mistyping their credentials or a non-user trying to guess credentials.
 We will cover this in greater detail later in this article.

-If you’ve recently come across failed login attempts on your WordPress website, don’t panic.
+If you’ve recently come across failed login attempts on your WordPress site, don’t panic.
 By carrying out some quick troubleshooting, we can quickly find out whether these failed attempts are likely genuine or not.

 Where to find a record of all login attempts